International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Piyush Vatsa and Dr. A Siddaraju.
+Dr. Piyush Vatsa, Dr. A Siddaraju.
 A comparative clinical study on self-drilling screws and Erich arch bars in mandibular fractures.
-International Journal of Applied Dental Sciences.
-2018; 4(4): 212-217.
+Int J Appl Dent Sci 2018;4(4):212-217.